Brief History: Ball Watch Company

 The Waltham Watch Company complied immediately with the requirements of Ball's guidelines, later followed by Elgin Watch Company and most of the other American manufacturers, later on joined by some Swiss Watch Manufacturers.
 The Ball Watch Company branded and distributed watches made by Hamilton, Waltham, Illinois, Elgin, E. Howard, and Hampden.
 Watches marked "BALL & Co." are much more difficult to find than those marked "BALL WATCH Co."
 Ball watches are today some of the most collectible of the American railroad pocket watches.

-Today's criteria for the certification of each COSC Officially Certified Chronometer are still based upon Webb C. Ball's standards.
+Today's criteria for the certification of each COSC Officially Certified Chronometer are still based in part upon Webb C. Ball's standards.